t0re199/DPNET_DEMO/README.md

 # README #

-For my **Master's Degree Thesis** i've developed an Artificial System which is able to identify **arrhythmia episodes** in 15-leads ECG.
+For my **Master's Degree Thesis** I've developed an Artificial Intelligence System which is able to identify **arrhythmia episodes** in 15-leads ECG.

 The problems of identifying arrhythmias in ECG has been addressed as **Semi-Supervised Anomaly Detection Task**.
 So, in this context, arrhythmias can be seen as anomalies into normal ECGs.